webarch-coop/ansible-role-openproject/README.md

 In the future the `/etc/openproject/installer.dat` file could be created by this role and `openproject configure` could be run.

+Note that for some reason `openproject configure` seems to fail if the server is not rebooted before it is run.

 ## License

 GNU General Public License v3.0 (GPLv3)